Overview

 Evolution and development of brains; sensory systems and how animals perceive the world; control of agile movement; behavioural plasticity; mechanisms of memory.

-In ZOOL 314 we explore how nervous systems gather, process, and integrate information to produce natural behaviours, and how they enable animals to learn from experience.
+We explore how nervous systems gather, process, and integrate information to produce natural behaviours in animals, including humans.

 About this paper